Information-Theoretic Generalization Analysis for Topology-aware Heterogeneous Federated Edge Learning over Noisy Channels: Numerical Results

 Fig.~\ref{fig:effect} illustrates the convergence of test accuracy on CIFAR-10 considering various effects included in the proposed generalization bound.
 We first examine the impact of data heterogeneity in CFL and DFL scenarios, while keeping the signal-to-noise ratio (SNR) at $40$dB and selecting the star topology as the topology in DFL.
 Consistent with our theoretical findings rooted on the proposed generalization bound, increasing the data heterogeneity $D_i$ negatively affects generalization, as demonstrated in Fig~\ref{fig:effect} (a) and~\ref{fig:effect} (b).
 Next, we focus on the effect of different topologies on generalization.
 As mentioned earlier, we employ four structures depicted in Fig.~\ref{fig:topology} as the topologies in DFL and the values of $\lambda$ in Theorem~\ref{thm2} indicate the sparsity of the corresponding matrices $\boldsymbol{\Theta}$, where $0=\lambda_{complete} < \lambda_{ring} \leq \lambda_{star} <\lambda_{random} < 1$ in our settings.
 According to Theorem~\ref{thm2}, a smaller $\lambda$, implying a more densely connected topology among devices, can reduce the generalization bound.
 Consequently, though decentralization can decrease the bandwidth cost over transmission channels, it adversely affects the generalization of DFL, as illustrated in Fig.~\ref{fig:effect} (c).
 Fig.~\ref{fig:effect} (d) demonstrates the effect of SNR (noise scale $\sigma$) on the generalization.
 Based on our theoretical analysis, the introduced randomness of channel noise can improve the generalization to some extent.
 In Fig.~\ref{fig:effect} (d), the test accuracy of models under SNR$=55$dB is slightly higher compared with performing FL without channel noise.
 Nonetheless, lower SNR such as $40$dB or $20$dB severely hinder the training process of FL, resulting in lower test accuracy.

-We then conduct experiments to verify the effectiveness of FedGMIR on CIFAR-10 and FMNIST, and the results are shown in Fig.~\ref{fig:method}.
-FedSGD~\cite{DBLP:conf/aistats/McMahanMRHA17} and FedProx~\cite{li2020federated} are chosen as the baselines.
-We set the Dirichlet parameter $\alpha$ to $0.1$ and the SNR to $40$dB.
-We select the complete graph as the topology in DFL.
-In Fig.~\ref{fig:method}, FedGMIR outperforms both FedAvg and FedProx in CFL and DFL for two datasets, indicating that FedGMIR can enhances the generalization via implicitly reducing the global mutual information in the generalization bound effectively.
+We then conduct experiments to validate the effectiveness of FedGMIR on CIFAR-10 and FMNIST, presenting the results in Fig.~\ref{fig:method}.
+We select FedAvg~\cite{DBLP:conf/aistats/McMahanMRHA17}, FedProx~\cite{li2020federated}, FedDecorr~\cite{DBLP:conf/iclr/ShiLZTB23}, and Gradient-type FedHybrid~\cite{DBLP:journals/tsp/NiuW23} as baselines.
+We set the Dirichlet parameter $\alpha$ to 0.1, and the SNR to 40 dB, selecting the complete graph as the topology in DFL.
+In Fig.~\ref{fig:method}, FedGMIR outperforms other baselines in most rounds during the training process of CFL and DFL for the two datasets, suggesting that FedGMIR can enhance generalization by implicitly reducing the global mutual information effectively.